vercel/nextjs-subscription-payments/README.md

 - Powerful data access & management tooling on top of PostgreSQL with [Supabase](https://supabase.io/docs/guides/database).
 - Integration with Stripe Checkout and the Stripe customer portal, all plumbing already set up.
 - Automatic syncing of pricing plans, and subscription statuses via Stripe webhooks.
-- User-specific data access policies based on the user's subscription status.

 ## Demo